 In addition to the scholarships named below, there are other sources of financial assistance available to students in the School of Continuing Studies.
-Generally, a student must be enrolled or unconditionally accepted for enrollment on at least a halftime basis (six credits/term) in an eligible degree or certificate program in order to be eligible for consideration for financial aid.
+Generally, a student must be enrolled or unconditionally accepted for enrollment on at least a half-time basis (six credits/term) in an eligible degree or certificate program in order to be eligible for consideration for financial aid.
 (All SCS degree and certificate programs are eligible for financial aid consideration except the Certificate in Applied Studies in Leadership Studies.)
 In addition, the student must be a U.S. citizen or permanent resident (or other eligible non-citizen) and must be making Satisfactory Academic Progress (see below) toward his/her degree or certificate.

 Federal financial assistance is available in the form of Federal Grants and Federal Direct Loans.
 Federal Grants are provided to low-income undergraduate students who have not already earned a degree but who are working toward a degree.
-Federal Grant recipients must be enrolled for at least three credit hours/term; Federal ACG and SMART Grant recipients must be enrolled fulltime (twelve credits/term).
+Federal Pell Grant recipients must be enrolled for at least three credit hours/term; Federal ACG and SMART Grant recipients must be enrolled full-time (twelve credits/term).
+Federal TEACH grants are also available.
 The grants do not have to be repaid.

-Federal Direct Loans are low interest loans for students who are enrolled in an eligible degree or certificate program (see exception noted above) for at least six credit hours.
-Annual loan limits vary from \$3,500 to \$20,000 depending on grade level and dependency status.
+Federal Direct Loans are low interest loans for students who are enrolled in an eligible degree or certificate program (see exception noted above) for at least six credit hours/term.
+Annual loan limits vary from \$3,500 to \$20,500 depending on grade level and dependency status.
 Subsidized Direct Loans are available to students who demonstrate financial need; the federal government pays the accrued interest on these loans while the student is enrolled.
 Unsubsidized Direct Loans are available to students regardless of demonstrated need; students are responsible for accrued interest on these loans.
+Direct Grad PLUS loans are also available to graduate students.

-Eligibility for the Federal Grants and Federal Direct Loans is determined by completion of the Free Application for Federal Student Aid (FAFSA).
-An additional loan application is required for the Direct Loan Program.
+Eligibility for Federal Grants and Federal Direct Loans is determined by completion of the Free Application for Federal Student Aid (FAFSA).
+An additional loan application is required for the Direct Loan Programs.
 These forms are available from the Financial Aid office, Sarah Brunet Hall, web address: http://financialaid.richmond.edu.
 (Tel: 804/289-8438, e-mail: finaid@richmond.edu) Please note that if you will need financial assistance in order to pay for your tuition charges, then the required applications must be completed at least six weeks prior to the start of the enrollment period.